okamotomiak/LEGIT-EVENTS/README.md

 6. **Initialize Sheets**
    Run the setup functions from the "Event Planner Pro" menu to create the necessary sheets (Config, Schedule, Logistics, Budget, etc.).
 These provide templates for your event data and settings.

+7. **Create a New Planner**
+   Use **Dashboard & Utilities → Create New Event Spreadsheet** to generate a fresh planner.
+The new file includes this script project and only the base sheets (Dashboard, Event Description, People, Schedule, Task Management, and Config).

 ## Repository Structure

 - `Core.js` – Creates the custom menu and houses common utilities.